searls/emoruby/README.md

 Heart.new.wave
 ```

-Which will result in a warning:
+Which will result in an exception:

 ```
 NoMethodError: private method `wave' called for #<Heart:0x007f81eb840138>